 Next we consider the behaviour of a cross section of an ideal elastic-plastic material subject to bending.
-In doing so, we seek the relationship between applied moment and the rotation of a cross section.
+In doing so, we seek the relationship between applied moment and the rotation (or more accurately, the curvature) of a cross section.